Environmental Resources

 View from Holland Highlands by Regina Harrison

-Did you know that 43% of Holland Township is forested?
-A program has been initiated to help people identify trees.
-Surrounding the Riegel Ridge Community Center, we now have 11 trees labeled with a plaque containing its common name, the scientific name, and a QR code.
-The code is something that can be scanned with a smartphone or other device.
-By scanning it, you will be led to a township webpage where there is more information.
-Then go to the “Holland Tree Sign Map” where the trees on the property are plotted out.
+We are fortunate to live in a township that is 43% forested.
+A program has been initiated to help people identify trees, since knowing the trees around us gives us reason to protect them.
+Our tree identification program has occurred over a number of years, as we surveyed our parks for specimens to label.
+The trees are labeled with a plaque containing its common name, the scientific name, and a QR code.
+The unique code is something that can be scanned with a smartphone or other device.
+By scanning it, you will be led to a township webpage where there is detailed information and often a short video about that specific tree.
+Then go to the “Holland Tree Sign Map” to find the trees on the specific property where the locations are plotted out.

 Here is a printable checklist of the common trees in Holland Township